StemVibrations/STEM/docs/formulation.rst

 STEM supports the definition of interfaces between different soil or structural materials.
 An interface is represented as a zero-thickness layer whose mechanical response is governed by a constitutive law.
 The constitutive behaviour can be either linear elastic or non-linear.
-User-defined non-linear interface models can be implemented through the UMAT interface (see :doc:`API_definition`).
+User-defined non-linear interface models can be implemented through the UMAT API definition (see :doc:`API_definition`).
 For all interface constitutive laws, only the normal and tangential stiffness components are considered.
 This means that the interface element uses the :math:`\sigma_{zz}`, :math:`\sigma_{yz}` and :math:`\sigma_{xz}` from the stress tensor.

 Interfaces can only be defined between lines, surfaces or volumes.
 Thus it cannot be defined between points.

 The geometry is defined by two lines or planes, one on each side of the interface.
 The two sides of the interface connect to other model parts.
 Most calculations are performed on the 'mid-geometry', which is defined by the midpoints of the two lines/planes.
 The midpoints are calculated for each node pair by taking the average position.
 The mid-geometries are depicted as the grey lines in the figures below.
 This means, that if a certain property is queried at a certain position on the interface, the call is forwarded to the underlying mid-geometry.

 .. figure:: _static/LinearInterfaceGeometries.png
   :alt: Interface geometries

 .. _uvec_formulation: